Lessons From Canadian Indigenous History: How to Avoid Getting Lost

 A map drawn by British map maker Aaron Arrowsmith, c.1802.
 Arrowsmith emphasized accuracy, major rivers (important for travel during the fur trade) and the location of certain Indigenous groups (also important for the fur trade).
 Geographical features still largely dictated what was placed on his maps.

 According to fur trader and map maker, Peter Fidler (HBC) this was a map drawn for him by a Siksika man, named Kioocus (Little Bear) in c.1802.
 It was transferred to his journals.
 2 It depicts key rivers and places that Kioocus and his band found important.
 Many geographical features were omitted because they likely were not important.
-Simplicity, and mapping only a few important elements, was the key to navigating through this large area of western Canada and the United States.
+Simplicity and mapping only a few important elements were the key to navigating through this large area of western Canada and the United States.

 The Kioocus Map